jokob-sk/NetAlertX/docs/REVERSE_PROXY.md

 > [!NOTE]
-> There are 2 NGINX files for PiAlert, one for the bare-metal Debian install (`pialert.debian.conf`), and one for the docker container (`pialert.template.conf`).
+> There are 2 NGINX files for NetAlertX, one for the bare-metal Debian install (`netalertx.debian.conf`), and one for the docker container (`netalertx.template.conf`).
 Both can be found in the [install](https://github.com/jokob-sk/NetAlertX/tree/main/install) folder.
 Map, or use, the one appropriate for your setup.

 ## NGINX HTTP Configuration (Direct Path)

-1. On your NGINX server, create a new file called /etc/nginx/sites-available/pialert
+1. On your NGINX server, create a new file called /etc/nginx/sites-available/netalertx

 2. In this file, paste the following code:

 ```
    server {
      listen 80;
-     server_name pi.alert;
+     server_name netalertx;
      proxy_preserve_host on;
      proxy_pass http://localhost:20211/;
      proxy_pass_reverse http://localhost:20211/;